How does a satellite phone work?

 Is there an access number to reach the Iridium satellite phone?

 Yes.
-There is an access number with a 480 area code.
+The access number is 480-768-2500.
 The caller will dial the access number and at the prompt, enter the 12-digit Iridium phone number they are trying to reach.
 The call will then be routed to the phone.
 Calls placed in this manner are called "Two-Stage Dialing," and there is a charge to the Iridium subscriber for this type of incoming call.